29jm/29jm.github.io/_posts/2020-03-07-advanced-memory-allocation.markdown

 There is some terminology to get down before diving into the details:

-+ *memory allocator*: a function that a program can call that returns an address to which the program can free write.
++ *memory allocator*: a function that a program can call that returns an address to which the program can freely write.
 Typically, `malloc`.
-There are qualities to different allocators, such as performance, minimizing memory fragmentation...
+Different allocators have different qualities, such as performance, minimizing memory fragmentation...
 + *memory block*: a contiguous range of memory addresses, with a few attributes such as whether it's in use or has been freed, its address and size...
 These attributes are stored in the block's *header*.
 + *alignment*: an address `addr` is said to be `N`-aligned if `addr % N == 0`.
-It's important for a kernel allocator to be able to allocate buffers with specific alignments, as we'll see.
+It's important for a kernel allocator to be able to allocate buffers with specific alignments, as we'll later see.

 ## Our previous allocator: now too simple